hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   potentially end up destroying a live environment).
 Conflicts with `allowed_account_ids`.

-* `ignore_tags` - (Optional) Configuration block with resource tag settings to ignore across all resources handled by this provider (except `aws_autoscaling_group` and any individual service tag resources such as `aws_ec2_tag`) for situations where external systems are managing certain resource tags.
+* `ignore_tags` - (Optional) Configuration block with resource tag settings to ignore across all resources handled by this provider (except any individual service tag resources such as `aws_ec2_tag`) for situations where external systems are managing certain resource tags.
 Arguments to the configuration block are described below in the `ignore_tags` Configuration Block section.
 See the [Terraform multiple provider instances documentation](/docs/configuration/providers.html#alias-multiple-provider-instances) for more information about additional provider configurations.

 * `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
 If omitted, default value is `false`.